Universality of Lipschitz quotients and the curve-flat index: Finite order curve-flat quotients

 Intuitively, the space $(G(M),d_G)$ is the shortest path metric on the complete weighted graph (including the edges in the set $G(M)$) whose set of vertices is $M$ and every pair of points $x\neq y\in M$ is connected by an edge of weight $d(x,y)$.
+Note that if $M$ is complete, its geodesic graph is also complete.

-The metric spaces we are interested in are subsets of the complete geodesic graph generated by a snowflake of $M$.
+The metric spaces we are interested in are closed subsets of the geodesic graph generated by a distortion of $M$.
+We will mainly use \emph{local distortions}, but the following definition makes sense for a bigger class of distortion functions.